Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Model

 Let us turn to the redshift evolution of the bias parameters.
 For the galaxy density, the effective redshift approximation implies that we only need to sample the bias parameters at the effective redshift for each lens bin without worrying about the redshift evolution in each sample.
 This is the choice adopted by most galaxy clustering analyses, including this one, and also spans the full physical degrees of freedom allowed.

 For galaxy--IA cross correlations, the same logic implies that we need to sample the value of each IA parameter at each of the $N_{\rm source} \times N_{\rm lens}$ effective redshifts in our problem.
 This product accounts for the fact that (a) each source bin is an independent sample that (b) is spread over a significant redshift range $p^{\gamma^i_e}(z)$ such that significant redshift evolution can occur between each lens bin.
 This \textit{maximally agnostic intrinsic alignment redshift dependence} (\texttt{MAIAR}) will be our fiducial choice, and results in a large multiplication in the number of IA parameters.
 These parameters enter linearly into our model predictions for $C^{\delta_g^{i}\gamma_{E}^{j}}_{\ell}$, and so can be analytically marginalized over making our analyses computationally tractable.
+The number of parameters that are included in the \texttt{MAIAR} model, particularly non-linear combinations of IA and other nuisance parameters, lead to significant projection effects if care is not taken to mitigate them through careful choices of priors and removal of unconstraining data as discussed in Section~\ref{sec:noiseless_sims}.
+Note that similar effects have been observed in previous work \cite{Joachimi2020,Amon2021,Krause2021}.

 For the purposes of comparison with the IA parameterizations made in past works, we also investigate models where each IA parameter has a straightforward redshift dependence $c_{O}(z)$, independent of the source sample.
 A common choice (e.g. \cite{desy3}) is to assume a power-law redshift dependence